-The route goes south from Las Palmas and climbs into the mountains.
-After many pretty towns and villages you drive to north cost of Gran Canaria and follow the coast back to Las Palmas.
+The drive first takes south from Las Palmas and then into the mountains.
+After a long drive through pretty towns and villages we will come down to the north cost from where we will follow the rocky shore back to Las Palmas.

-The weather in the mountains is often partly cloudy so be prepared to short rain showers and a cooler weather than in Las Palmas.
+Mountain weather is often a bit cloudy so be prepared to cloudes and occasional rain showers – and a cooler weather than lower down in Las Palmas.

-The houses in Santa Brigida have a fairy-tale look.
-They are painted in bright colours and have grey stones in the walls.
+Almost all houses in Santa Brigida have this kind of fairy-tale look.
+They are painted in either white or bright colours like red or yellow and have nice grey stones in the walls.

 Click on the small photos to see them in a slideshow.

 Canary Islands by car: hot chocolate and churros in Santa Brigida

 The next fairytale town: Vega de San Mateo

 After some more driving comes the next town, Vega de San Mateo.
 Vega is a lively small town and really high up in the mountains.
 The clouds almost hang above the town.
 In fact this is the highest point of the drive and after this the road is going down.

 Sunday is a market day on the town’s market place and moreover there is a local food producers’ market in the nearby hall.
 Delicious bread, goat cheese, honey, almonds, sausages and wine, you can taste and buy all that and much more directly from local producers.

 When you feel you’ve seen enough of Vega de San Mateo continue towards Teror.